Moblico/MoblicoSDK-iOS/doc_files/examples/Push Notifications Example-template.markdown

 # Push Notifications Example

 This article outlines how to develop an iOS app to receive push notifications with the Moblico SDK for iOS.
-Review step 1 of the [Moblico Push Notifications Guide][PushGuide] for information or setting up your account with Push Notifications.
+Review the [Moblico Push Notifications Guide][PushGuide] for information or setting up your account with Push Notifications.

 ## Beginning with the Moblico SDK

 1. Create a new Xcode Project, or open an existing project _(This example uses the Single View Application template)_.
 2. Add MoblicoSDK and Security frameworks.

-	_For more information see the [Getting Started Guide](http://developer.moblico.com/sdks/ios/docs/)_
+	_For more information see the [Getting Started Guide][GettingStarted]_
-3. Configure the MLCServiceManager during `-application:didFinishLaunchingWithOptions:`
+3. Configure the MLCServiceManager during `- application:didFinishLaunchingWithOptions:`

 		- (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {
 			// Enter your Moblico API key here